Meyclem/flip-flap/docs/specifications.md

 │    - If bucket < percentage → enabled = true                │
 │    - Else → enabled = false                                 │
 │    - Result is consistent for same user + flag              │
-│    - Note: Empty string userId is hashed (consumer data)    │ └────────────────────┬────────────────────────────────────────┘
+│    - Note: Empty string userId is rejected for clarity      │ └────────────────────┬────────────────────────────────────────┘
                      │
                      ▼